FAQs

 We do not become involved in matters of tax evasion, identity fraud or civil disputes.

-Please click here information on how to report a fraud to the Serious Fraud Office.
+Please click here information on how to report a concern to the Serious Fraud Office, or whether another agency may be better placed to assist.

 The recovery of losses is generally a civil matter.
 We only conduct criminal investigations and prosecutions, although there are avenues under the Sentencing Act 2002 for reparation.
 You would be encouraged to seek advice from an appropriately qualified and experienced legal practitioner to consider your options for civil recovery.